 Aaron Hernandez Murder Trial

-Aaron Hernandez was charged with murder in the death of Odin Lloyd of Boston, MA.
-Lloyd’s body was found in an industrial park near Hernandez’s home in June 2013.
-Evidence seized as part of the investigation was a Blackberry Bold cellular telephone.
-Being relatively new to the market, conventional examination techniques were not able to access information on the device.
-The device was subsequently sent to Utah Tech University’s Digital Forensic Crime Lab where a thorough investigation was conducted on the phone and the results of the examination were presented to the police investigating the crime.
+When Aaron Hernandez was charged with the murder of Odin Lloyd in Boston, Massachusetts, a Blackberry Bold cell phone was seized as part of the investigation.
+This model of phone was relatively new to the market, and conventional examination techniques were not able to access information on the device.
+The device was sent to Dixie State University’s Digital Forensics Crime Lab, where a thorough investigation was conducted on the phone and the results of the examination were presented to the police investigating the crime.

 David Heisler – Kidnapping/Murder